Why Pets Matter for Mental Health

 - [American Heart Association - Pet Ownership and Heart Health (Scientific Statement)]()

-> Scientific consensus emphasizes promise but also the need for larger, rigorous trials—pets are supportive for many, but not a cure-all.
+Scientific consensus shows promise, but it also calls for larger, rigorous trials.
+Pets support many people, but they are not a cure-all.

 Types of Animal Support: From Pets to Therapy Animals